The Scriptures compel you: Open your mouth and have the conversation.

 3. Bake your own pie.

-Your temptation will be to take their salary package and slice it according to your anticipated needs: 15 percent for giving, 35 percent for housing and so forth.
+Your temptation will be to take their pastor salary package and slice it according to your anticipated needs: 15 percent for giving, 35 percent for housing and so forth.

-I suggest that you work the other way: Draw up your own budget irrespective of the church’s proposed salary.
+I suggest that you work the other way: Draw up your own budget irrespective of the church’s proposed pastor salary.
 Use a tool like the CNN Cost of Living Calculator to figure out how much housing, groceries, insurance, health care, entertainment, etc. will cost.

-While you shouldn’t consider the church’s proposed salary at this point, you should factor in the church’s proposed benefits.
+While you shouldn’t consider the church’s proposed pastor salary at this point, you should factor in the church’s proposed benefits.

 Here are a few examples of what I mean: